 WHICH PREMIUM CREDIT CARD IS THE BEST?

-A comparison of the American Express Platinum, Chase Sapphire Reserve and Capital One Venture X credit cards.
+A comparison of the American Express Platinum, Chase Sapphire Reserve, Capital One Venture X, and Citi Strata Elite credit cards.

 Craig Turck